 It gives you a clear record of what damages do or do not exist on the RV before you take it out of the lot.

-So if there’s any dispute whether you caused damage or whether it was already there you can just bring out your camera and show them that it wasn’t you.
+So if there’s any dispute about whether you caused damage or whether it was already there you can just bring out your camera and show them that it wasn’t you.

 Tip 4.
 Bring Some Frozen Meals

-Tip number four this is a simple one but a great tip is to cook some of your favorite meals in advance and freeze them.
+Tip number four is a simple one but a great tip is to cook some of your favorite meals in advance and freeze them.